grafana/writers-toolkit/docs/sources/get-started/_index.md

 ### 3. Draft the documentation

 1. Learn how to best write and organize your documentation.
-   Read the [topic types](https://grafana.com/docs/writers-toolkit/structure/topic-types/) topic and sub-topics in the Writers’ Toolkit.
+   Read the [topic types](https://grafana.com/docs/writers-toolkit/structure/topic-types/) topic and sub-topics in the Writers' Toolkit.

 1. Add front matter.
    Read the [front matter](https://grafana.com/docs/writers-toolkit/write/front-matter/) documentation.